Cride5/visualcube/README.md

 ## Still need to implement from Cride5's version
-* Backward compatible parameters to Cride5's version.
-The options parameter used to generate the cube should be able to take in the raw string input used in the original version.
-For example, when defining arrows, instead of passing in a array of type `Arrow` you could pass in something like `U0U2,U2U8,U8U0,R6R2R0-s8-i5-yellow` This is in case anyone is trying to upgrade to use this library and doesn't want to re build all of their image configs.
-* Case (backward algorithm)
 * Facelet Definition (Defines the cube state in terms of facelet positions)
 * Configurable default arrow color
 * Transparent view